cli135/MathAtHome/README.md

 How can I participate in the math practice?
-Complete 2 math questions per day on each of the following sites: https://artofproblemsolving.com/mathcounts_trainer https://artofproblemsolving.com/alcumus https://artofproblemsolving.com/community/c3413_amc_8
+Complete 2 math questions per day on each of the following three sites: https://artofproblemsolving.com/mathcounts_trainer https://artofproblemsolving.com/alcumus https://artofproblemsolving.com/community/c3413_amc_8